LycheeOrg/Lychee-Docker/README.md

 ## Available environment variables and defaults

-If you do not provide environment variables or `.env` file, the [example .env file](https://github.com/LycheeOrg/Lychee/blob/master/.env.example) will be used with some values already set by default.
+If you do not provide environment variables or `.env` file, the [example .env file](https://github.com/LycheeOrg/Lychee/blob/master/.env.example) will be used with some values already set by default inside the docker container.

 Some variables are specific to Docker, and the default values are :